Papatchanan Ching-in was convicted of lese majeste on 16 December 2010. She is reported to have appealed the case and her bail request was granted.

 Papatchanan is a red shirt and leader of a group that staged a protest against Privy Council President General Prem Tinsulanond, PAD and the government by burning a mock coffin at the Tao Suranari statue, reported to police after arrest warrant had been issued for her by the provincial court.

-She and her friends were charged with lese majeste following their 7 April demonstration where the coffin reportedly included an attached message referring to Prem by a royal prefix meant to mock Prem and PAD leader Sondhi Limthongkul.
+She and her friends were accused of lese majeste following their 7 April demonstration where the coffin reportedly included an attached message referring to Prem by a royal prefix Pra Ong Than, meant to mock Prem and PAD leader Sondhi Limthongkul who first used the term.
 The coffin also carried images of Prem and Prime Minister Abhisit Vejjajiva.

-No charges have been laid against Papatchanan’s friends, who were not identified by the police and had not been located by the time she was convicted.
+No charges were laid against Papatchanan’s friends, who were not identified by the police and had not been located by the time she was convicted.

 Her crime appears to have involved referring to General Prem by the same royal prefix in a way that mocked “what was believed to be PAD leader Sondhi Limthongkul’s slip of the tongue when he routinely appeared on his ASTV programme on 3 Apr 2009, saying, ‘…the yellow shirts come out to protect Gen Prem, as Phra Ong Than is President of the Privy Council’.”
 See this clip: